sciety/sciety/docs/conventions/markdown-recommendations.md

-# Recommendations for markdown use with Sciety
+# Recommendations for Markdown use with Sciety

+[Markdown](https://daringfireball.net/projects/markdown/) is a simple way of formatting text within documents using typed tags.
+Sciety uses Markdown formatting to display text on the website, for example when we ingest content from services like Hypothes.is.

+Adhering to these reccomendations when you write Markdown for Sciety ensures that content appears in a consistent and easily readable format across the site.

 ## Headings